kent5i5/SparkleCleaningService/README.md

 Use Case:

-This mobile app provides user a smooth way of booking elder service.
+This mobile app provides a smooth way of booking cleaning service.

 ### Technology